luizpvas/functuts/priv/tutorials/en/04-caching-in-elixir-without-redis.md

 Transfer/sec:    3.10MB
 ```

-A little bit more than before (about 500 more requests).
+It looks like about 500 more requests than before, in `dev` mode.
 Now let's run the benchmark with caching enabled.

 ```bash
 Running 15s test @ http://localhost:4000/tutorials/04-caching-in-elixir-without-redis.md